Picture courtesy: New Eastern Outlook

 C3S Article no: 0071/2017

 The Uyghurs, who had previously been the only dominant ethnic group in the region, have been at loggerheads with the successive Chinese governments ever since Xinjiang was annexed by China in the 18th century.
-The root cause of this ongoing conflict between the Uyghurs and the Chinese government is the pent up anger over the social inequality, ethnic discrimination and religious repression that the ethnic group have been facing in the recent past.
+The root cause of this ongoing conflict between the Uyghurs and the Chinese government is the pent-up anger over the social inequality, ethnic discrimination, and religious repression that the ethnic group has been facing in the recent past.
 The resulting discontent was met with repressive measures by the Chinese government, forcing the Uyghurs to adopt extreme measures which included violent protests.

 Subsequently, the Uyghur separatists formed terror outfits such as the East Turkestan Islamic Movement (ETIM) to establish an autonomous East Turkestan (ET).
-These groups are believed to have begun to adopt the tactics of other regional and global Islamist organisations.
-Some of these radical groups have even joined and received support from the Al-Qaeda, Al-Nusra Front, ISIS and Taliban.
+These groups are believed to have begun to adopt the tactics of other regional and global Islamist organizations.
+Some of these radical groups have even joined and received support from the Al-Qaeda, Al-Nusra Front, ISIS, and Taliban.

-China’s One Belt One Road (OBOR) initiative proposed in 2013 is an important factor in the Xinjiang conflict.
+Chinese President Xi Jinping’s One Belt One Road (OBOR) initiative, also known as the 21st century Silk Road, proposed in 2013 is an important factor in the Xinjiang conflict.
 It has the potential to change the nature of the conflict or slowly dissolve it.

 The violent events in Xinjiang suggest that China’s long-standing problem with Uyghur terrorism is metastasizing beyond the confines of its restive north-western province of Xinjiang.[iii]
 It has the potential to result in far-reaching consequences for not just China and its rise as a global power but also for the region surrounding Xinjiang, particularly Turkey, Central Asia, Pakistan, Afghanistan and even India.